 We generally don’t recommend cycling as your main means of transportation on Providenciales.
-This due to of a combination of factors, including the lack of dedicated (or even shared-use) cycle lanes, reckless drivers, and the intense sun.
+This is due to a combination of factors, including the lack of dedicated (or even shared-use) cycle lanes, reckless drivers, and the intense sun.
 However, many tourists do cycle in the Grace Bay, The Bight and Turtle Cove regions.

 Serious local cyclists do at times travel on Leeward Highway and on other busy roads on Providenciales, yet we strongly recommend that visitors avoid the traffic and bustle of these areas.